mbalk/passman/README.md

     $ passman submitform

-A dmenu dialog will pop up, let you chose the desired entry and enter the credentials via xte in the form "user<TAB>password<RETURN>" or "password<RETURN>" if there is no user for an entry.
+A dmenu dialog will pop up, let you chose the desired entry and enter the credentials via xdotool in the form "user<TAB>password<RETURN>" or "password<RETURN>" if there is no user for an entry.

 #### Filling forms (automatically try to match site key against current window name)